-Disney races are some of the Disney World events in 2019 that bring in heavy crowds.
+Disney races are some of the Disney World events in 2020 that will bring in heavy crowds.
 Crowd levels are usually affected by the Walt Disney World Marathon Weekend since the event brings in thousands and thousands of runners and spectators each year.
 Traffic around the resort is also affected by the Walt Disney World Marathon.
 When visiting during this special event, expect travel time between the Disney parks to take longer.
-For those of you who want to get a hop on the next year, the dates are Jan.
-8-12, 2020.
 Registration opened on April 16, 2019 (the 5K and 10K races have already sold out).
 We have a separate post on what to expect at the Disney World Marathon if you want to start planning.

 This new-ish Epcot festival (it debuted in 2017) has quickly become one of our favorite Epcot events!
 The festival celebrates visual, performing and culinary arts.
-Once again, the Epcot Festival of the Arts took place each day of the week in 2019.
-There were gallery exhibits, living statues, artist appearances and much more that went on.
-The Disney on Broadway Concert Series inside the America Gardens Theatre had nightly performances!
+It's expected to be back next year in 2020.
+There are usually gallery exhibits, living statues, artist appearances and much more that take place during the festival.
+The Disney on Broadway Concert Series inside the America Gardens Theatre have nightly performances!

 Epcot International Festival of the Arts is typically included with admission to the park, but there are separately-ticketed events within the festival.
 Here is our full guide to Epcot International Festival of the Arts if you're planning a trip during this time next year!